DigitalGlobe/gbdxtools4j/README.md

 }
 ```

 These two examples for creating tasks work exactly the same.
-The implmentation style is up to
+The implementation style is up to
 you.

 The full list of methods available to the workflow system is defined in src/main/java/com/digitalglobe/gbdx/tools/workflow/WorkflowManager.